aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-use-gridjs-client-api/_index.md

 	    mode: read means readonly spread sheet/edit means we can edit the spread sheet
             allowSelectTextInTextBoxInReadMode: whether allow select text in TextBox control when in read mode,the default value is false
 	    showToolbar:   means whether to show toolbar
+	    showCheckSyntaxButton: whether to show syntax checking & spell correction button in toolbar
+	    checkSyntax:   whether to do syntax checking & spell correction for user input for text content
 	    showFileName:  whether to show the filename
 	    local:         support multiple language for menus ,the locale can be: en, zh, es, pt, de, ru, nl,